oladimeji-ooluwafunke-analytics/Apple-AAPL-Stock-Performace-Volatility-Analysis-Dashboard/README.md

 * Volatility metrics
 * Fiscal year and quarter identifiers

-This dataset enables **granular analysis of daily stock behavior and technical indicators.**
+This dataset enables:granular analysis of daily stock behavior and technical indicators.

 ---